brunoluiz/brunoluiz.github.io/content/blog/2018/mar/a-tale-of-how-to-not-deploy-two-months-old-features/index.md

 ---
 title: 'A Tale Of How To Not Deploy Two Months Old Features'
 date: '2018-03-07T19:44:37.121Z'
-description: 'There is one big and very special date on the e-commerce and retail market and it is called Black Friday.
+summary: 'There is one big and very special date on the e-commerce and retail market and it is called Black Friday.
 For many, it means "discount prices", "sale!", "50% off", but for developers and IT people it is a challenging adventure.'
 aliases:
   - /2018/mar/a-tale-of-how-to-not-deploy-two-months-old-features/
 ---